thealex-br/mtasa-setradio/README.md

-# 🔊 Radio System: A Simplified Version of Setradio 🔊
+# 🔊 Radio System: A Simplified Version of SetRadio 🔊

 ### 🎮 Capabilities and Advantages 🎮
 - 🌐 Synchronized music for all players